 While personal auto insurance is similar for different types of on-road vehicles, motorcycle insurance requires a specific type of policy to recognize the open and two—wheel differences of the risk of the ride.

 Car insurance does not cover routine maintenance for your vehicle.
-There are other types of insurance policies you could consider if you want to protect yourself form surprises at the dealer or your mechanic’s garage.
+There are other types of insurance policies you could consider if you want to protect yourself from surprises at the dealer or your mechanic’s garage.